keploy/docs/versioned_docs/version-2.0.0/server/sdk-installation/index.md

 |      javascript      | [nyc](https://www.npmjs.com/package/nyc)                                                                                                                                                                                                                   |
 |         java         | [Jacoco 0.8.8](https://mvnrepository.com/artifact/org.jacoco/jacoco-maven-plugin/0.8.8)                                                                                                                                                                    |

-## Appendix
+## Graceful Shutdown

-Function for Graceful Shutdown:
+It is important that the application is shutdown gracefully.
+In case of Golang, function for graceful shutdown:

 ```go
 func GracefulShutdown() {